PerMedCoE/covid-19-workflow/README.md

 The ``Workflow`` folder contains the workflows implementations.

-Currently contains the implementation using PyCOMPSs and Snakemake (in progress).
+Currently contains the implementation using PyCOMPSs, NextFlow and Snakemake.

 ### Resources